DarinDev1000/comparedbstructure/README.md

 A program to compare the structure of two databases and list the differences.

-  * This program will compare the structure of 2 different databases.
+  * This program compares the structure of 2 different databases.

-  * It will list all tables and columns.
-It will only show properties if they are different.
+  * It lists all tables and columns.
+It only shows properties if they are different.

   * Dashes indicated that the table or column is missing or misspelled